Anthony J. Mercorella

-Anthony J. Mercorella (March 6, 1927 – February 3, 2022) was an American politician who served in the New York State Assembly from 1966 to 1972 and in the New York City Council from 1973 to 1975.
+Anthony Joseph Mercorella (March 6, 1927 – February 3, 2022) was an American politician who served in the New York State Assembly from 1966 to 1972 and in the New York City Council from 1973 to 1975.
 Mercorella was born in New York City, New York in The Bronx.
 He graduated from Long Island University and Fordham University School of Law.
 He practiced law in New York City.
 Mercorella served as a civil court judge and then served on the New York Supreme Court.
 Mercorella died on February 3, 2022, in Naples, Florida, at the age of 94.